On Problems as Hard as CNFSAT: On Improving Dynamic Programming Based Algorithms

 \section{On Improving Dynamic Programming Based Algorithms}

-In this section we give some reductions that show that several dynamic programming based algorithms cannot be improved unless (the parity version of) \cnfsat can be, using the hardness of \phittingset/$n$ showed in the previous section.
-More specifically, we show that \phittingset/$n$ and \psetcover/$n$ are equivalent using a simple but novel property of bipartite graphs in Subsection~\ref{subsec:flip}, and in Subsection~\ref{subsec:smallsc} we show that the current algorithms for \psteinertree/$t$ and \pcvc/$k$ are at least as hard to improve as the algorithm for \psetcover/$n$.
-Motivated we make the hypothesis that the current algorithm for \setcover can not be improved and show similar implications to the \steinertree/$t$ and \cvc/$k$, \setpart and \subsetsum problems.
+In this section we give some reductions that show that several dynamic programming based algorithms cannot be improved unless the growth rate of \cnfsat can be improved.
+In the parity world, our starting point will be the hardness of $\pallhittingset/n$ as proved in Theorem~\ref{thm:psattopallhit}.
+More specifically, we show that $\pallhittingset$ and $\pallsetcover$ are actually the \emph{same} problem, for which we use a simple but novel property of independent sets in bipartite graphs in \S\ref{subsec:flip}.
+In \S\ref{subsec:smallsc} we show that the current algorithms for $\psteinertree/t$ and $\pcvc/t$ are at least as hard to improve as the algorithm for $\pallsetcover/n$.
+Motivated by these facts, we concoct the hypothesis that the growth rate $2$ of the best known algorithm for \setcover can not be improved, and we show similar implications for the problems $\steinertree/t$ and $\cvc/k$, \setpart and \subsetsum.